British Showjumping

 Clean Sport Policy

-Equine Anti Doping – The New National system
+Equine Anti Doping – The National system

 What you need to know

-Under the new system, doping (which falls under the World Anti-Doping Code in the same way as doping in humans) is separated out from medication control (which is there for welfare reasons).
+Under the system, doping (which falls under the World Anti-Doping Code in the same way as doping in humans) is separated out from medication control (which is there for welfare reasons).
 This is linked to a change in the approach to the Prohibited List which is now very specific about what is prohibited, and thus allowing riders and their vets to have increased certainty and enable them to avoid mistakes.

-All substances on the Prohibited List are known as “Prohibited Substances” but this is sub-divided into two substance groups: Doping substances which are now referred to as “Banned Substances” i.e. they should never be used in the horse; and legitimate equine medication substances which are referred to as “Controlled Medication Substances”.
+All substances on the Prohibited List are known as “Prohibited Substances” and this is sub-divided into two substance groups: Doping substances which are referred to as “Banned Substances” i.e. they should never be used in the horse; and legitimate equine medication substances which are referred to as “Controlled Medication Substances”.

 It may be possible to obtain a National Equine Therapeutic Use Exemption (“NETUE”) for a Controlled Medication Substance in advance of competing, but an NETUE will never be given for a Banned Substance.
 Similarly there are no threshold levels for Banned Substances.